Texas Tick-Borne Diseases

 Tick-Borne Diseases in Texas

-Ticks are vectors for a wide array of bacterial, protozoan, and viral pathogens causing such diseases as Lyme borreliosis, spotted fever rickettsioses, anaplasmosis, tularemia, ehrlichiosis, babesiosis, and the recently emerging viruses: Heartland (HRTV), Powassan (POWV) and Bourbon (BRBV).
+Ticks are vectors for a wide array of bacterial, protozoan, and viral pathogens that cause diseases such as Lyme borreliosis, spotted fever rickettsioses, anaplasmosis, tularemia, ehrlichiosis, and babesiosis, as well as the recently emerging viruses Heartland (HRTV), Powassan (POWV), and Bourbon (BRBV).

-These vectors are found in many geographic areas of Texas and unfortunately have a steady increase in presence.
-Cases of tick-borne diseases have more than doubled in the last decade in the United States and territories, and account for 77% of all vector-borne disease reports (7).
+Unfortunately, these vectors are found in many geographic areas of Texas and are steadily increasing in prevalence.
+Cases of tick-borne diseases have more than doubled in the last decade in the United States and territories and account for 77% of all vector-borne disease reports (7).

 Lyme Disease

 Lyme disease (LD) is caused by the bacterium Borrelia burgdorferi and rarely, Borrelia mayonii.
 It is transmitted to humans through the bite of infected black-legged ticks.
-Lyme disease is the most frequently diagnosed tick-borne illness in the United States, however, it oddly has a low incidence in the state of Texas.
+Lyme disease is the most frequently diagnosed tick-borne illness in the United States.
+However, it oddly has a low incidence in Texas.

 The incubation period is 3–30 days (5).
 Research shows the probability of host infection gradually increases as tick attachment continues, reaching 70% after 72 hours of attachment and a greater than 90% probability of infection after a complete tick blood meal (13).

-There is significant research that explores and combats this bacterium’s ability to avoid immune detection and response.
-Similar to other blood-borne pathogens, LD spirochetes have developed multiple strategies to overcome innate immunity, thereby avoiding clearance by the immune system of the host by ways such as changing their surface composition (13).
+Significant research explores and combats this bacterium’s ability to avoid immune detection and response.
+Similar to other blood-borne pathogens, LD spirochetes have developed multiple strategies to overcome innate immunity, thereby avoiding clearance by the host’s immune system by changing their surface composition (13).
 This action makes it difficult for the immune system to create antibodies against it.

 Early clinical signs and symptoms (3 to 30 days after a tick bite) include (5):

-Lyme disease that is not treated will progress to disseminated disease for about 60% of patients with varied manifestations (5) Rheumatologic signs and symptoms are particularly delayed and can cause severe damage to the joints, heart, and nervous system (5).
+Lyme disease that is not treated will progress to disseminated disease in about 60% of patients with varied manifestations (5).
+Rheumatologic signs and symptoms are particularly delayed and can cause severe damage to the joints, heart, and nervous system (5).

 Image 2.
 Class Erythemia migrans rash (5)